manirht/ChatterBox/README.md

 ## 🛣️ Roadmap & Future Enhancements

-We're constantly looking to improve ChatFlow!
+We're constantly looking to improve ChatterBox!
 Here are some planned features and enhancements:

 * 🖼️ **Image & File Sharing:** Implement functionality for sending images and other files in chats.
 * 🔔 **Notifications:** Add real-time notifications for new messages or mentions.